 Research ethics approval {24}

 The trial will be performed in compliance with this clinical trial protocol, the Declaration of Helsinki, ICH-GCP (Good Clinical Practice), and Indian regulations governing this clinical trial.
 This is to ensure the safety and integrity of the trial subjects as well as the quality of the data collected.
-The final protocol will be submitted for ethical review at all participating hospitals, where possible, as well as The George Institute for Global Health in India and Swedish Ethical Review Atuhortiy.
+The protocol will be submitted for ethical review at all participating hospitals, where possible, as well as The George Institute for Global Health in India and Swedish Ethical Review Atuhortiy.

 Protocol Amendments {25}